What's the best way to beemind ______?

 The best way to beemind something depends on a lot of factors!
 Everyone is different, has different goals, and cares more or less about different metrics to accomplish those goals.
 It often takes a few false starts to figure out what you care about most, as well as what you can actually reasonably accomplish alongside the rest of your life.
 We absolutely encourage you to use your ability to delete any goal in its first 7 days in order to take as many tries as you need to get the goal set up in a way that works for you.

-Having said that... we have some recommendations, of course, from speaking to thousands of users over the last decade or so and seeing which goals succeeded and which haven't (yet!).
+Having said that... we have some recommendations based on speaking to thousands of users over the last decade or so and seeing which goals succeeded and which haven't (yet!).
 You can also see some full examples of how exactly to set up your goal in the Example Goals linked on the overview page!
 Or for more general thoughts on what makes a good beemindable metric, check out our old blog post on what to (bee)mind.

 If you're having trouble narrowing down the right metric and we don't have any specific examples (or you've tried our suggestions already), Nicky's blog post on Beeminding the Right Thing might be handy.
 They discuss their process of troubleshooting how to beemind their reading progress with trial and error, with applicability to other goals.
 On a similar vein, they also wrote about figuring out how to beemind brushing their teeth every morning.